 Today, Keith is growing spiritually and healing emotionally, while doing the hard work required to battle his addiction and make healthy decisions.
 He is learning to cope with his grief and move forward with hope for the future.

 Keith says he feels blessed by our staff and fellow residents who have given him a sense of community.
 “I feel loved,” he says.
 “We lift each other up and carry each other along.”

 One thing he’s especially enjoying is his work skills training in our kitchen.
 He’s getting to use his past restaurant experience while learning about the joy of Christian service – something he plans to carry with him into the future.
 “My dream job would be to cook at a place like Hope Ministries where I can minister through my gifts.”

 And he’s grateful to compassionate people like you who share so generously to help struggling individuals like him.
 “You don’t need to fly halfway around the world to save somebody’s life.
 You can do it right in your own backyard.”

 Your gifts and prayers are changing Keith’s life…along with the hundreds of other men, women and children seeking help at our shelter and recovery centers today.
 Thank you!

 To read Hope Ministries’ latest newsletter, click here.

-Heather’s hope has been restored and your prayers and financial gifts to Hope Ministries helped make it possible.
-Your ongoing support will continue to bless her and so many others!
+Keith’s hope has been restored and your prayers and financial gifts to Hope Ministries helped make it possible.
+Your ongoing support will continue to bless him and so many others!